Remmeauth/remme-core/docs/apis/ws.rst

 Unsubscription
 ==============

-In case you want to cancel notifications on incoming events, call the unsubscribe method for the event type of subscription.
+In case you want to cancel notifications of incoming events, call the unsubscribe method for the event type of subscription.

 .. code-block:: javascript